 Predicting the future carbon cycle is challenging for many reasons.
-One challenge is landuse change, a major contributor to the North American carbon sink.
+One challenge is land-use change, a major contributor to the North American carbon sink.
 Future land use and land-use change are hard to predict, inhibiting projections of the land's capacity to continue serving as a carbon sink.
 Likewise, the future trajectory of fossil fuel emissions may shift because of unexpected technology changes or economic trends that introduce uncertainty into the projections.
-For example, the recent increase in hydraulic fracturing shifted new power plant sources away from coal and toward natural gas, a change that decreased carbon dioxide (CO_2) emissions because natural gas is a more efficient, cleaner-burning fuel (see Ch.
-1: Overview of the Global Carbon Cycle, p.
-42, and Ch.
-3: Energy Systems, p.
-110).
-Significant carbon growth, demand, and other variables.
-Human activities, including energy and land management, will continue to be key drivers of carbon cycle changes into the future.
-A wide range of plausible futures exists for the North American energy system in regard to carbon emissions.
-For the United States, backcasting scenarios suggest that a significant reduction in emissions is plausible.
+For example, the recent increase in hydraulic fracturing shifted new power plant sources away from coal and toward natural gas, a change that decreased carbon dioxide $(CO_2)$ emissions because natural gas is a more efficient, cleaner-burning fuel (Ch.
+1: Overview of the Global Carbon Cycle and Ch.
+3: Energy Systems).
+Significant carbon cycling effects scenarios suggest that a significant reduction in emissions is plausible.

 The persistence of the overall North American land carbon sink is highly uncertain, with models projecting that terrestrial ecosystems could continue as net sinks of carbon (up to 1.5 Pg C per year) or switch to net sources of carbon to the atmosphere (up to 0.6 Pg C per year) by the end of the century.
-Low confidence in these projections results from uncertainties about the complex interactions among several factors, ranging from emissions scenarios, climate change, rising atmospheric CO2, and human-driven changes to land cover and land use (see Ch.
-19, p.
-760). cycling effects also may arise from unpredictable economic conditions, such as the 2007 to 2008 global economic recession, which reduced fossil fuel use considerably.
+Low confidence in these projections results from uncertainties about the complex interactions among several factors, ranging from emissions scenarios, climate change, rising atmospheric $CO_2$ , and human-driven changes to land cover and land use (Ch.
+19).

+Soils store a majority of land carbon, particularly the permafrost soils of northern high-latitude regions, which are experiencing the most rapid rates of warming caused by climate change.
+Increased temperatures very likely will lead to accelerated rates of permafrost thaw, releasing previously frozen soil carbon to the atmosphere.
+Globally, rising also may arise from unpredictable economic conditions, such as the 2007 to 2008 global economic recession, which reduced fossil fuel use considerably.
 There are also uncertainties in the scientific understanding of terrestrial and oceanic ecosystems.
 For example, increasing atmospheric CO2 enhances plant growth, but other factors such as temperature, moisture, and nutrient availability constrain plant growth; it is the balance and interactions of these controls that will determine the overall effect.
-Models offer powerful tools for considering future scenarios, and, in this context, atmospheric carbon predictions can be used to guide policymaking, taking into consideration the levels of uncertainty of particular forecasts of future conditions (see Ch.
-19: Future of the North American Carbon Cycle, p.
-760).
+Models offer powerful tools for considering future scenarios, and, in this context, atmospheric carbon predictions can be used to guide policymaking, taking into consideration the levels of uncertainty of particular forecasts of future conditions (Ch.
+19: Future of the North American Carbon Cycle).

-Soils store a majority of land carbon, particularly the permafrost soils of northern high-latitude regions, which are experiencing the most rapid rates of warming caused by climate change.
-Increased temperatures very likely will lead to accelerated rates of permafrost thaw, releasing previously frozen soil carbon to the atmosphere.
-Globally, rising temperatures could cause the soil pool of 1,500 to 2,400 Pg C to release 55 ± 50 Pg C by 2050.
-However, the magnitude and timing of these carbon losses are not well understood, partly because of poor coverage and distribution of measurements, as well as inadequate model representation of permafrost feedbacks (see Ch.
-11: Arctic and Boreal Carbon, p.
-428; Ch.
-12: Soils, p.
-469; and Ch.
-19: Future of the North American Carbon Cycle, p.
-760).
+temperatures could cause the soil pool of 1,500 to 2,400 Pg C to release $55 \pm 50$ Pg C by 2050.
+However, the magnitude and timing of these carbon losses are not well understood, partly because of poor coverage and distribution of measurements, as well as inadequate model representation of permafrost feedbacks (Ch.
+11: Arctic and Boreal Carbon, Ch.
+12: Soils, and Ch.
+19: Future of the North American Carbon Cycle).

 The Exclusive Economic Zone of North American coastal areas has taken up 2.6 to 3.4 Pg C since 1870 and is projected to take up another 10 to 12 Pg C by 2050 under business-as-usual, human-driven emissions scenarios.
-However, coastal ecosystems such as mangroves, wetlands, and seagrass beds that historically have removed carbon from the atmosphere are particularly vulnerable to loss of stored carbon caused by the combination of sea level rise, warming, storms, and human activity; the extent and impact of these vulnerabilities are highly uncertain (see Ch.
-19, p.
-760).
+However, coastal ecosystems such as mangroves, wetlands, and seagrass beds that historically have removed carbon from the atmosphere are particularly vulnerable to loss of stored carbon caused by the combination of sea level rise, warming, storms, and human activity; the extent and impact of these vulnerabilities are highly uncertain (Ch.
+19).
 Taken together, these projections portray significant but uncertain future potential changes in the carbon cycle and associated consequences.